kuchirov17/Floaks/README.md

-This is implementation floaks behavior on Unity
+This is implementation of floaks behavior on Unity